Auferet

 Play free

-AI worldbuilding, with a world that actually stays put.
+Play in an AI world that actually stays put.

 You ask an AI for a fantasy world and it delivers: a mist-wrapped coastline, a capital carved into a cliff, a rival kingdom three days east across the salt flats.
 It is a great start.
 Then you play for an hour, and the salt flats are suddenly to the north, the coast is inland, and the three-day ride takes an afternoon.
 The world was never really a place.
 It was a description that changed every time the story looked away.